-In this afternoon, my boss asked me to improving performance of project to release to client before we have Lunar new year holidays.
-The problem has too many DESCRIBE queries on every page load.
+In this afternoon, my boss asked me to improve performance of project to release to client before Lunar new year holidays.
+The problem is: we have too many DESCRIBE query on every page load.
 I Google-ed & found the Lysender‘s solution, simple & easy to fix this problem:

 When you are using Zend_Db_Table (I sometimes only used Zend_Db) you will notice that when you try to retrieve data from the database, the first query called is to DESCRIBE the table.
 Zend_Db_Table uses the information on DESCRIBE query to do its magic on SELECT.